 (b) in the case of a State, by the authority designated for that purpose by it; and

-(c) in the case of any other qualified applicant, by a Designated Representative, or by the authority designated for that purpose by the Sponsoring State or States.
+(c) in the case of any other qualified Applicant, by a Designated Representative, or by the authority designated for that purpose by the Sponsoring State or States.

 3. Each application by an entity referred to in regulation 5, paragraph 1, subparagraph (b) shall also contain, together with the necessary documentation as supporting evidence:

-(a) [The information required by Regulation 7 and Annex I, sufficient to enable the Authority to determine whether or not the applicant is qualified to apply according to Regulation 5(1);]
+[]

-(b) The name of the applicant, and all information necessary to determine the nationality of the applicant or the identity of the State or States by which, or by whose nationals, the applicant is effectively controlled;
+[(a)Alt. the information required by regulation 6, paragraph 3, subparagraph (c);]

-(c) The principal place of business or domicile and, if applicable, the place of registration of the applicant;
+[(d) all information on the Applicant’s principals necessary to allow the Authority to determine their track record in accordance with regulation 77, paragraph 4 and as required under regulation 83 bis;

-[(d) all information on the Contractor’s principals necessary to allow the Authority to determine their track record in accordance with regulation 77, paragraph 4 and as required under regulation 83 bis;Contractor ]
+(d)Alt. all information on the Applicant necessary to allow the Authority to determine their track record regarding fulfilment of payment obligations to the Authority in accordance with regulation 77, paragraph 4;]

-(e) all information necessary to demonstrate that the applicant has the necessary financial, technical and operational capability to carry out the proposed Plan of Work in accordance with these Regulations, applicable Standards and Good Industry Practice using appropriately qualified [and adequately supervised] personnel;
+(e) all information necessary to demonstrate that the Applicant has the necessary financial, technical and operational capability to carry out the proposed Plan of Work in accordance with these Regulations, applicable Standards and [taking into consideration] Good Industry Practice using appropriately qualified personnel;

-(f) all information necessary to demonstrate the technical capability in environmental management pursuant to regulation 13, paragraph 3, subparagraph (c) and Section III of Annex I to be able to comply with the requirements of these Regulations and applicable Standards.
+(f) [Alt.
+1 all information necessary to demonstrate the technical capability in environmental management pursuant to regulation 13, paragraph 3, subparagraph (c) and Section III of Annex I to be able to comply with the requirements of these Regulations and applicable Standards] [Alt.
+2 Information on the Environmental Management System].

-]4.
-Each application submitted by a partnership or consortium of entities shall contain the information required by these Regulations in respect of each member of the partnership or consortium.
+4. Each application submitted by a partnership or consortium of entities shall contain the information required by these Regulations in respect of each member of the partnership or consortium.

 5. In the case of a consortium or any group, the consortium or group shall specify in its application a lead member of the consortium or group.